 In planning this trip we had a bit of fun trying to figure out what the closest train station to Fuji-Q Highland might be.
 There are a whole series of stations with fuji in their name.
 Fortunately, a bit of pronunciation in a Japanese accent made it clear; the target was of course Fuji-kyu-hai-rand-o!

 As it was, we arrived in the park with five hours to go before closing.
-Having been there before it might have been reasonable to assume that this would be enough to have an enjoyable afternoon, but it was not to be.
-In the past I've heard the park described as the Magic Mountain of Japan, and it's hard to argue; rides were being run at a fraction of their design capacities due to ridiculously slow loading procedures, there was a blanket ban on wearing secured glasses on ride, and admission was very expensive.
+It might have been reasonable to assume that this would be enough to have an enjoyable afternoon, but it was not to be.
+In the past I've heard the park described as the Six Flags Magic Mountain of Japan, and it's hard to argue; otherwise excellent rides were being run at a fraction of their design capacities due to ridiculously slow loading procedures, there was a blanket ban on wearing secured glasses on ride, and admission was very expensive.
 Oh, and lest I forget, Fujiyama went down for the night due to strong winds when we were about a train load away from the front of the queue.
 The powers that be clearly don't want me to experience this coaster, though at least I now have an exit pass for the next time I'm in Japan.

 In reality, the queues at the park were so bad that we only had time for one other coaster; Dodonpa.
 As with my last visit, the launch has to be one of the best moments on a coaster anywhere on this planet, easily the stuff number one attractions are made of.
 Unfortunately the rest of it is dull, save the crest of the tower in the middle of the ride, which is painful.
-Also, as good as the launch is, it's not worth waiting two hours for because the park takes two minutes to load and check each eight seater train.
+Also, as good as the launch is, it's not worth waiting two hours, and riders only have to do that because the park takes two minutes to load and check each eight seater train.